Jackie Hunt, Turn End’s gardener, describes her favourite buildings and gardens discovered during a recent visit to Seville.

 The garden is open this Monday 7 May between 2.00 and 5.30pm as part of the National Gardens Scheme.
 Join us to enjoy late spring in the garden and help us raise funds for nursing and caring charities.

-Turn End, a new 45 minute documentary film by award winning film director Murray Grigor and director of photography Hamid Shams, has just been released on DVD and is available to purchase (£17.50 including p&p) from the Shop.
-Turn End tells the story of the creation of the group of three houses and garden (now 50 years old and admired by visitors from around the world) and how their design reflects the unique features of the old English village, Haddenham village.
+Turn End, a new 45 minute documentary film by award winning film director Murray Grigor and director of photography Hamid Shams, has just been released on DVD.
+Turn End tells the story of the creation of the group of three houses and garden and how their design reflects the unique features of the old English village, Haddenham village.

 On 30 November 2017 Turn End's garden was listed on Historic England's Register of Parks and Gardens of Special Historic Interest.